pizza-droid/cinnamon/README.md

 The setup wizard asks for a TMDB API key ([free account](https://www.themoviedb.org/signup)), your preferred player, and a color theme.

 ### Get a player
+> Please note that MacOS version has not been tested since we dont have access to a mac

 | Platform | mpv | VLC |
 |---|---|---|